Direct Import is amazing. But there are quite a few moving parts, and sometimes they need an adjustment.

 Give it a little time.

-- that you've already tried the steps above, so we don't ask you to do that. 😉
+- that you've already tried removing the connection so we don't ask you to do that!

 - the full name of the financial institution.